 Andrew Sawers, SCF Briefing

-Simon Templar is a qualified accountant with twenty years' industry experience as well as a lecturer on supply chain and procurement MSc's in Cranfield.
+Simon Templar is a qualified accountant with 20 years' industry experience as well as a lecturer on supply chain and procurement MSc's in Cranfield.

 Erik Hofmann is Head of Supply Chain Finance-Lab at the University of St Gallen in Switzerland.
 He is also Chair of Logistics Management (LOG-HSG).